This is a guest post from my cousin, Mrs. Darling. It originally appeared on her site in a slightly different form.

 On our deck sits an incredible eyesore in the form of a hot tub.
 Ugly red decking lines its sides, paint peeling and slats missing.
 The heater doesn't work in it, and it used to leak until hubby fixed it a couple of weeks ago.
 The inside of the hot tub is beautiful swirled grey and white marble.
 So why didn't we just go buy a new one when we can afford to do just that?
 Because this fixer-upper was free, folks!
 So we have to buy a heating element and put new decking on the outside of it.
 It is a cheap thing to do in comparison to buying a new one!

-Tomorrow I'm going to do the second part of living on one income.
-This time we will take more of a look inside the house and see how you can still have nice things for your kids and home, and how you can serve wonderful nutritious meals to your family, all on one income.
+Now lets look inside the house and see how you can still have nice things for your kids and home, and how you can serve wonderful nutritious meals to your family, all on one income.